-The University will make a contribution on behalf of each eligible employee toward the cost of single coverage under any of the medical benefit programs.
-You will be required to contribute a portion of your compensation, pursuant to a voluntary salary reduction agreement to cover the cost of any coverage that you elect that costs more than the University's contribution.
-The contribution you are required to pay is determined by the University, in consultation with the AAUP (if applicable), each year and may be adjusted during the year to reflect any increases or decreases.
-If you are required to make contributions, your contributions will be deducted from your pay, before federal income taxes, state income taxes1 or Social Security taxes are withheld (some local income/wage taxes may apply), meaning that you purchase coverage with more valuable pre-tax dollars.
+You will be required to contribute the full cost of your contributions to an FSA pursuant to a voluntary salary reduction agreement.
+Your contributions will be deducted from your pay, before federal income taxes, state income taxes1 or Social Security taxes are withheld (some local income/wage taxes may apply), meaning that you purchase coverage with more valuable pre-tax dollars.
 Therefore, you will be taxed on a slightly lower gross income and your taxes will be lower.
-Because your pre-tax contributions are not subject to Social Security taxes, your Social Security benefit at retirement may be slightly reduced if your earnings are under the Social Security Taxable Wage Base (\$132,900 for 2019).
+Because your pre-tax contributions are not subject to Social Security taxes, your Social Security benefit at retirement may be slightly reduced if your earnings are under the Social Security Taxable Wage Base (\$147,000 for 2022 and \$160,200 for 2023).
 However, the loss in retirement benefits should be more than offset by the tax savings under the Plan.